 Plus, if you place your discount codes, deals or offers near the top of your holiday email, you’re more likely to encourage click-throughs and increase sales.

 Editor’s note: Need help creating attention-grabbing images for your holiday emails?
-GoDaddy Studio has a wide selection of easy-to-use templates, graphics and fonts you can piece together in minutes — without any experience necessary.
+GoDaddy Studio has a wide selection of easy-to-use templates, graphics and fonts you can piece together to create custom marketing imagery.

 Share holiday gift guides, deals and teaser emails